-If it brings up feelings of being lonely, being an outsider, and not having real friends or close family then you are not alone.
+If it brings up feelings of being lonely, being an outsider, and not having real friends or close family.
 Add in the food and you may be feeling additional stress and anxiety.
 Here are 13 tips that will help you make this year’s Thanksgiving one you truly enjoy and remember.

 1. Be mindful of Phantom urges

-Phantom urges are desires to reenact the same behaviors that you did when you were young because you are either with your family of origin or in a situation that is old and familiar to you.
+Phantom urges are desires to reenact the same behaviors that you did when you were young because you’re either with your family of origin or in a situation that’s old and familiar to you.
 For instance, you go home to visit your family and although you haven’t binged and purged in years, you find that you are having urges to act out with food as soon as everyone goes to sleep.